ianlimasi/CLONED-Unhoused-Resources-App/README.md

 - Created the image display component that handles different image layouts and responsiveness on the Resources Page.

 **components/MapButton.tsx**
-- Developed the customizable button component with dynamic text and icons.
+- Developed a customizable button component with dynamic text and icons.
-- Will be used to redirect users to resources (directions, call, save, website) or filter pins on the map page (food, hygiene, shelter, etc)
+- Will be used to redirect users to resources (directions, call, save, website) or filter pins on the map page (food, hygiene, shelter, etc).

+**components/ReviewBar.tsx**
+- Developed a review bar component with a resizable colored part/progress.
+- Will be used to roughly indicate what percentage of users rate 5,4,3,2 and 1 stars.

+**components/ReviewBox.tsx**
+- Developed a customizable review box component.
+- Will be used to display the review, profile picture, and profile data of each reviewer.

+**components/ReviewStars.tsx**
+- Developed a customizable review stars component
+- Will be used to display the ratings of a resource.

 ## Getting Started